py5coding/py5book/integrations/trimesh.md

 The goal of Trimesh is to "provide a full featured and well tested Trimesh object which allows for easy manipulation and analysis, in the style of the Polygon object in the Shapely library."

-Trimesh and [](/reference/sketch_convert_shape) can greatly extend py5's ability to load 3D objects, far exceeding what can be achieved with [](/reference/sketch_load_shape).
+Trimesh and [](/reference/sketch_convert_shape) can greatly extend py5's ability to load and manipulate 3D objects, far exceeding what can be achieved with [](/reference/sketch_load_shape) and other `Py5Shape` methods.

 Finally, know that Trimesh is a large and complex library.
 It is possible (likely) that there are Trimesh features that don't work well with py5's [](/reference/sketch_convert_shape) method.
-If you find something that doesn't work but should or have ideas for how py5's Trimesh integrations can be improved, please let us know by [opening an issue](https://github.com/py5coding/py5generator/issues) or starting a thread in [GitHub Discussions](https://github.com/py5coding/py5generator/discussions).
+If you find something that doesn't work but probably should or have ideas for how py5's Trimesh integrations can be improved, please let us know by [opening an issue](https://github.com/py5coding/py5generator/issues) or starting a thread in [GitHub Discussions](https://github.com/py5coding/py5generator/discussions).

 ## Setup